 Honaker set aside a day in the school’s computer lab to coincide with mock interviews down the hall conducted by community college staff.

-As each student went in for the interview, the others stayed in the computer lab and worked out of the Rubin Education All Access online curriculum.
+As each student went in for the interview, the others stayed in the computer lab and worked out of the Emerge with Rubin online program.
 The students, who come from nine different high schools across four counties, watched instructional videos on how to shake hands, answer job interview questions and even ask questions of their own.